hnlee/plumtree.one/content/posts/winter-solstice-moon.md

 It is a love poem; part of the melancholy comes from the poet's uncertainty if the lover will return. 어론 means "beloved" but also sounds like "frozen": perhaps the lover is cold on this winter night, but perhaps his love has grown cold as well.
 Yet the poet still hopes for reunion in the spring.
 Interestingly, none of the translations I've seen so far chooses to use the word solstice, although part of the imagery of the poem hinges on it being the longest night of the year.
 "Would that I could save the nighttime now, to lengthen our night together when we meet again."

-Anyway, that was a long-winded way of saying: 동지팥죽 먹을 때마다 이별을 생각한다.
+Anyway, to put it more succinctly: 동지팥죽 먹을 때마다 이별을 생각한다.
 (Whenever I eat red bean porridge on winter solstice, I think of separation.)

 [^1]: A quick primer...prior to the invention (and yes, I do mean invention) of hangeul in the 15th century, Korean was written with Chinese characters or [한자][hanja] (hanja or 漢字).
-The Korean language has a high percentage of Sino-Korean loan words that can be written in hanja, and even after the invention of hangeul, most official government writing as well as "high" literature was still composed in hanja by male aristocracy during the Joseon period.
+The Korean language has a high percentage of Sino-Korean loan words that can be written in hanja, and even after the introduction of hangeul, most official government writing as well as "high" literature was still composed in hanja by male aristocracy during the Joseon period.
 Hangeul was meant for literate commoners and women.
 In many sijo, the interplay between hanja and hangeul (Sino-Korean and vernacular) adds a dimension both to the semantic and metrical qualities of the poem.

 [^2]: Like haiku, sijo consist of three lines.
 Unlike haiku, they can't be packaged as a mere matter of counting syllables.
 (Haiku themselves are more than just a series of 5-7-5 syllables; they require turns and season words, but that's a matter for a different post.)
 Each line in a sijo consists of two halves, each half itself divides into two sets of 3-4 syllables.
 The third line usually breaks this rhythm with a set of 5 syllables to emphasize the twist in meaning that occurs at the end.
-Sijo could also be performed as song; for example, here's a [video of this Hwang Jin-i sijo being sung][sijochang].
+Sijo could also be performed vocally; for example, here's a [video of this Hwang Jin-i sijo being sung][sijochang].

 [patjuk]: https://en.wikipedia.org/wiki/Patjuk
 [azuki]: https://en.wikipedia.org/wiki/Adzuki_bean